 The Anglican Communion

-Anglicanism is a Christian tradition passed down through the Church of England, and received by autonomous churches (called "Provinces") all over the globe.
+The Anglican Church is one of the three historic churches in the catholic tradition (along with the Church of Rome and the Eastern Church).
+Anglicanism is the result of the Church of England being revitalized and transformed by the Protestant Reformation in the 16th century.
+That “Reformed Catholic” tradition has been passed down through the Church of England, and received by autonomous churches (called "Provinces") all over the globe.
 Though these churches are diverse in many ways, there are certain core beliefs and practices held in common.

 Perhaps the simplest summary of Anglican identity is known as the "Chicago-Lambeth Quadrilateral."
 It holds that there are four foundational affirmations which unite Anglicans.